reard96/drunk-guys/README.md

 * Theme (used as a baseline): https://bootstrapious.com/p/landing-page-countdown-template

 ## Issues / To-Dos
-* Insert FAQ page
+* Insert FAQ page - scaffolding is there
+* Add links!
+* Link to Twitch page
+* Make Twitch button clickable only within 1 hour of event
 * Deploy
-* Make Twitch button clickable only within 1 hour of event
-* Make elements CSS flexbot!

 ## Contribute
 * Why not?
 Open an issue.